mtesseract/error-context/README.md

+# !!
+This is experimental work-in-progress !!

 Welcome to *error-context*!
-This is an **experimental** library for context-aware error and exception handling in Haskell.
+This is a library providing context-aware error and exception handling for Haskell.

 ## What problem does *error-context* attempt to solve?